rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 ## What you need

 * A server running Rocky Linux
 * Knowledge of the command-line and text editors.
-This example uses *vi*, but use your favorite editor.
+This example uses *vi*, but feel free to use your favorite editor.

     !!! tip